How To Remove Stubborn Bathtub Stains Like Hair Dye And Other Permanent Inks And Dyes

 Thank You Lynnette.
 YES, the magic erasers worked in conjunction w/ a store brand 'resolve' carpet cleaner.
 In fact , it even came out of the grout & caulking!!!
 Saved a brand new bathtub!!!
 My fiance only moved into the home 4 months ago.
 When he moved in, the tub and sinks STILL had the stickers in them!!
 Thank You for getting back to me.
 Have a great day.

-By the way, based on M.W.'s experience, I presume this means that Magic Erasers would also work well at removing permanent marker stains (and other products with dies -- or dyes in them) from the inside of bath tubs.
+By the way, based on M.W.’s experience, I presume this means that Magic Erasers would also work well at removing permanent marker stains (and other products with dyes in them) from the bath tubs and sinks.